-CD Wheel data will be passed

-to the next teacher who will continue to monitor progress of pupils.
+CD Wheel data will be passed to the next teacher who will continue to monitor progress of pupils.
 Identified pupils will be targeted for intervention.

-The CD Wheel could not be completed for the summer term but will be in September.
+The CD Wheel could not be completed for the Spring term as accurately as normal but will be in Summer.
 Inactive pupils or those who have regressed will be identified and targeted.